PoomSmart/Front-HDR/README.md

 1. Weird original photos if (Settings > Photos & Camera > Keep Normal Photo) is ON Disable it does fix this problem, My prediction about this is Apple's Camera app can't handle HDR photo capturing in Front Camera.
   I don't serious about this because you can just fix that like i said above.

+2. Camera freeze when switch from Front To Back Camera with HDR ON, this bug has been fixed in version 1.0-3 and above.